marketneutral/localstreet/README.md

 # Makefile

-- `make data` - sets up paths and pulls kaggle data; you need to have a valid `~./kaggle/kaggle.json` or environment variables set as per [Kaggle CLI docs](https://github.com/Kaggle/kaggle-api#api-credentials)
+- `make data` - sets up paths and pulls kaggle data; you need to have a valid `~./kaggle/kaggle.json` or environment variables set as per [Kaggle CLI docs](https://github.com/Kaggle/kaggle-api#api-credentials).
+This `make` command also executes `export PYTHONPATH=$PYTHONPATH:$PWD/input` so that Python can import the `janestreet` module.